sawyermade/gazePlusBB/README.md

 # gazePlusBB

-Tested on Ubuntu 16.04 LTS
+Tested on Ubuntu 16.04 LTS with opencv2

 Compilation: Run make in directory